Obtaining GCP IP ranges to enable proxy and firewall configuration

 The above results will return a list of IP Ranges and once consolidated, these will be the GCP IP ranges used.

-Note: GCP does not provide any mapping between the IP range to their corresponding zones.
+• GCP does not provide any mapping of the IP range to their corresponding zones.

-If you require further assistance regarding this, please contact the Symphony Support team at support@symphony.com
+If you require further assistance on this topic, please contact the Symphony Support team at support@symphony.com.